ssb22/PrimerPooler/README.md

 Versions prior to 1.34 would round down any decimal fraction you type when in interactive mode (for deltaG temperature, concentration and threshold settings).
 Internal calculation and command-line use was not affected by this bug.

 Versions prior to 1.37 did not ignore whitespace characters after FASTA labels.

+Version 1.8 was briefly released with a regression that could sometimes result in pairs not being kept in the same pool; this was fixed in version 1.81.

+Notable additions:

 Version 1.2 added the MultiPLX output option, and Version 1.33 fixed a bug when MultiPLX output was used with tags and multiple chromosomes.
 Version 1.3  added genome reading from FASTA (not just 2bit), auto-open browser, and suggest number of pools.